Systems Delivered

 Architecture Overview

-Flutter or web mobile surface, Django backend, PostgreSQL database, role-based access, reporting views, and Dockerized deployment.
+Mobile and web operational interfaces, Django backend, PostgreSQL database, role-based access, reporting views, and Dockerized deployment.

 Data Flow Explanation